andrejilderda/joplin-macos-native-theme/README.md

 - Open Joplin preferences › 'Plugins', search for 'macOS theme' and install the theme.
 - Restart Joplin.
 Enjoy!

-Sync the Light/Dark-settings under ‘Appearance › Theme’ with the value selected under ‘macOS › Appearance’ if you experience a flash when switching notebooks.
+Make sure you set ‘Appearance › Theme’ to either ‘Light’ or ‘Dark’.
+If you experience a flash when switching notebooks sync the Light/Dark-settings under ‘Appearance › Theme’ with the value selected under ‘macOS theme › Appearance’.
+For more customisation options see below.

-## Customization
+## Customisation

 After installing you can find an extra item named 'macOS theme' in Joplin's preferences.
 You need to restart Joplin for the changes to apply.